Project The Expanse

 “On The Expanse season five, we saw how certain workflows could be more efficient,” explains Krista.
 “For example, sending files back and forth for review could be a challenge in the past, especially if you’re in the middle of a session and someone wanted to add a new file for discussion.
 Such a simple thing could interrupt the whole meeting flow.”

 cineSync Pro overcame the issue.
 “With cineSync Pro, we could link cineSync directly with our database via Aspera.
-Integrating with Aspera automated the file download process, allowing files can move back and forth automatically—and securely.
+Integrating with Aspera automated the file download process, allowing files to move back and forth automatically—and securely.
 Working with cineSync Pro is so much more efficient.
 We can now link our database playlists to cineSync; we’ll never go back.”

 (To learn more about cineSync Pro—which includes benefits such as multiple sessions, offline mode, masking tools, colour grading, and side-by-side video comparison, check out The Pro Account Features section here.)